sally14/sally14.github.io/teaching/coding-practices.md

 ### 1.3 Installing programs and downloading files

-You can download and install programs from the command line using an packet manager.
+You can download and install programs from the command line using a packet manager.
 I will only present the most popular.

 On Ubuntu and ubuntu-based distributions of Linux, you can use ```apt-get```.
 Generally, the syntax is: